 Don’t know how much you need to borrow?

 Not to worry.
 You can use a handy cost estimator feature from LendingTree.
-So if you didn’t know how much of a loan you’d need, this part of the application process suggests that you may need to go back and change your loan amount.
+So if you didn’t know how much you need for a car loan, this part of the application process suggests that you may need to go back and change your loan amount.

 LendingTree also requests information to determine your pre-qualification eligibility.
 Expect to enter: